openstack-archive/fuel-docs/pages/release-notes/v3-2-grizzly-full.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 hardened packages and the ability to deploy Ceph via Fuel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Included now in the Mirantis Openstack hardened packages is Inktank’s Ceph software-defined storage system.
+Included now in the Mirantis OpenStack hardened packages is Inktank’s Ceph software-defined storage system.
 Ceph can be used either as an object storage option for Glance or as a block storage option for Cinder.
 As you define an OpenStack environment through the Fuel UI, you may